saucepoint/anvil-instancing/README.md

 # Setup

 Requirements & Dependencies:
-* Docker installed & configured with Docker Hub.
-You should be able to push your docket
+* Docker installed & [configured with Docker Hub](https://docs.docker.com/docker-hub/#step-3-download-and-install-docker-desktop).
+You should be able to push your docker container to the Hub
 * [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform) installed
 * Copy `.env.sample` to `.env`
     1. See in-line comments on how to set the values